binarykisu/university_projects/python_projects/README.md

 This project takes in information about student's university courses, such as their names and number of credits.
 The main goal here was to practice _functional_ programming by using `filter()`, `map()`, and `reduce()` methods.
 The code should be able to return the student's average grade from all courses, along with filtering out those which the student failed.

+## Delivery fee calculator

+This project calculates the delivery fee a customer will pay when they place orders from a restaurant online.
+In particular, this project practices using an HTTP API (with a single POST endpoint) to calculate the fee based on factors such as the the cart value, number of items in the cart, time of the order, and delivery distance.
+It returns the calculated delivery fee in the response payload (all in JSON format).